Configuring The Plugin¶

 This is later used to clearly identify the plugin.

 The third argument is an array with all allowed controller action combinations.

-The array key is the controller name (without the suffix
+The array key is the fully-qualified controller class name

 and the array value is a comma separated list of all allowed actions.